actionml/harness/commands.md

     {
         "engineId": "some_resource_id"
         "engineFactory": "org.actionml.templates.name.SomeEngineFatory"
-        "mirror": "path/to/mirror" // optional, turns on mirroring "params": {
+        "mirrorType": "hdfs" | "localfs", // optional, turn on a type of mirroring "mirrorLocation": "path/to/mirror", // optional, where to mirror input "params": {
             "algorithm": {
                 algorithm specific parameters, see Template docs